adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 ### Server

 This baseline compares the Federate Averaging (FedAvg) with Federated Batch Normalization (FedBN).
-In both cases we are using the FedAvg on the server-side.
-All parameters being created in the model architecture are sent from the client to the server and aggegated.
+In both cases, we are using the FedAvg on the server-side.
+All parameters being created in the model architecture are sent from the client to the server and aggregated.
 However, in the case of FedBN, we are setting up the client to exclude the BN layer from the transmission to the server.
 FedBN is therefore a strategy that is on the client-side.
 The server is kept very simple and the same for both settings.
 We are using FedAvg on the server-side with the parameters `min_fit_clients`, `min_eval_clients`, and `min_available_clients` that are set to the value `5` since we have five clients to be trained and evaluated in each FL round.
 All in all, the *FedBN* paper runs 600 FL rounds that can be set up correspondingly.

 ```python